maiska/qubes-translated/_doc_translated/de/_doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r4.0.md

 4. Go to **Qubes menu -> System Tools -> Qubes Manager** to start it.

 5. Follow the **Restoring from a Backup** section in the [Backup, Restoration, and Migration](/de/doc/backup-restore/) guide.
-   We recommend that you restore only your [TemplateBasedVMs](/de/doc/glossary/#templatebasedvm) and [StandaloneVMs   Using [TemplateVMs](/de/doc/templates/) and [SystemVMs   Instead, we recommend using the TemplateVMs that were created specifically for R4.0, which you can [customize](/de/doc/software-update-vm/) according to your needs.
+   We recommend that you restore only your [TemplateBasedVMs](/de/doc/glossary/#templatebasedvm) and [StandaloneVMs Using [TemplateVMs](/doc/templates/) and [SystemVMs](/doc/glossary/#systemvm) from R3.2 is not fully supported (see [#3514](https://github.com/QubesOS/qubes-issues/issues/3514)).
+   Instead, we recommend using the TemplateVMs that were created specifically for R4.0, which you can [customize](/de/doc/software-update-vm/) according to your needs.
    For the TemplateVM OS versions supported in R4.0, see [Supported Versions](/de/doc/supported-versions/#templatevms).
    If the restore tool complains about missing templates, you can select the option to restore the AppVMs anyway, then change them afterward to use one of the default R4.0 templates.